 Plainly put, keratoacanthomas are protruding lesions that look like horns with a scaly/flaky central area (as one would expect with dry, scaly skin) that can be black and necrotic at times.

 The risk factors for development of keratoacanthoma include:

-Some individuals may choose to monitor the lesion, since the lesion can stay the same or spontaneously resolve on its own over several months.
-Other management techniques include electrodessication or curettage, intra-lesion chemotherapy, radiation therapy or topical therapy with 5-FU.
-These methods are often found to be more cumbersome and time-consuming with unwanted side-effects.
+While some individuals may choose to monitor the lesion, as it can remain stable or spontaneously resolve over several months, other management techniques may be pursued.
+These include electrodessication or curettage, intra-lesion chemotherapy, radiation therapy, or topical therapy with 5-FU.
+However, these methods are often more complex and time-consuming, and may come with undesired side effects.

-After the lesion is excised and closed with either permanent or dissolving sutures, the specimen is sent to a pathologist who examines it under the microscope to confirm the diagnosis and to ensure that the lesion is completely excised.
+Once the lesion is surgically removed and the wound is closed using either permanent or dissolving sutures, the specimen is sent to a pathologist for microscopic examination.
+This step is crucial to confirm the diagnosis and ensure that the entire lesion has been successfully excised.

 Following the surgery, a follow-up appointment is typically scheduled at the office or clinic after approximately 5-7 days for facial lesions or 10-14 days for lesions located on other parts of the body.
 During this visit, you will review the pathology report, assess the condition of your incision, and have any necessary sutures removed or trimmed.